mlabuda2/nf-tower-docs/docs/secrets/overview.md

 ## User Secrets

-The User Secrets list and edit/create form works in the same way as the one described above.
-The menu that appears clicking the avatar in the top right corner gives access to the functionality
+User-level Secrets can be accessed by clicking on your avatar in the top right corner of the Tower interface and selecting "Your Secrets".
+Conceptually, listing, creating and updating User-level Secrets is the same as highlighted for Workspace-level Secrets.

 ![](_images/personal_secrets_and_and_credentials.png)